bparanj/crystal/programming/iac/docs/ansible/update-fail2ban-email.md

 ### Playbook Breakdown

 1. **Hosts**: Specifies the hosts where the playbook should run.
-2. **Become**: Indicates that the tasks should run with escalated privileges, which is typically necessary for modifying system configurations like Fail2Ban.
+2. **Become**: Indicates that the tasks should run with escalated privileges, which is  necessary for modifying system configurations like Fail2Ban.
 3. **Vars**: Sets the `destemail` variable to a default value.
-The actual email address can be passed as a command-line argument when running the playbook.
+The  email address can be passed as a command-line argument when running the playbook.
 4. **Tasks**:
    - **lineinfile**: Uses the `lineinfile` module to search for and update the `destemail` line in the `jail.local` configuration file.
    - **path**: Specifies the path to the Fail2Ban configuration file.